angrysky56/deep-research-reports/Building Model Context Protocol (MCP) Servers in Python, TypeScript, and Go.md

   This configuration tells Claude to launch your server by running the `server.py` with `uv` in the given project directory ([For Server Developers - Model Context Protocol](https://modelcontextprotocol.io/quickstart#:~:text=%7B%20,)) ([For Server Developers - Model Context Protocol](https://modelcontextprotocol.io/quickstart#:~:text=This%20tells%20Claude%20for%20Desktop%3A)).
 If not using uv, you can set `"command": "python"` and appropriate `"args"` (including the full path to your `server.py`).
 Save the config and restart Claude.
 The server will be started on-demand and its tools/resources will appear to the AI assistant.

 **Core Packages and Tools:** The core dependency is the **`mcp` SDK** (often installed as `mcp[cli]` for development).
-The MCP SDK handles the JSON-RPC protocol, message routing, and STDIO/SSE transports for you ([GitHub - modelcontextprotocol/python-sdk: The official Python SDK for Model Context Protocol servers and clients](https://github.com/modelcontextprotocol/python-sdk#:~:text=The%20Model%20Context%20Protocol%20allows,specification%2C%20making%20it%20easy%20to)).
+The MCP SDK handles the JSON-RPC protocol, message routing, and STDIO/SSE transports for you [GitHub - modelcontextprotocol/python-sdk: The official Python SDK for Model Context Protocol servers and clients](https://github.com/modelcontextprotocol/python-sdk#:~:text=The%20Model%20Context%20Protocol%20allows,specification%2C%20making%20it%20easy%20to).
 In Python, you might also use:

-- **Astral UV** (`uv`): A project/env manager that simplifies dependency management and running (as used in official quickstarts) – optional but useful ([GitHub - modelcontextprotocol/python-sdk: The official Python SDK for Model Context Protocol servers and clients](https://github.com/modelcontextprotocol/python-sdk#:~:text=We%20recommend%20using%20uv%20to,manage%20your%20Python%20projects)).
+- **Astral UV** (`uv`): A project/env manager that simplifies dependency management and running (as used in official quickstarts) – optional but useful [GitHub - modelcontextprotocol/python-sdk: The official Python SDK for Model Context Protocol servers and clients](https://github.com/modelcontextprotocol/python-sdk#:~:text=We%20recommend%20using%20uv%20to,manage%20your%20Python%20projects).
 - **Async libraries**: If your server calls external APIs or performs I/O, you can use libraries like `httpx` (as in the weather example) or `asyncio`.
 The MCP SDK supports async tool functions seamlessly (you can define `async def` tools and use `await` inside).
 - **Any other needed SDKs**: e.g. database drivers, cloud SDKs, etc., depending on what your Tools do.
 Keep these in `requirements.txt` or `pyproject.toml` and load config (like API keys) via environment variables or a `.env` file (you can use `python-dotenv` or similar to load them).

 **Best Practices (Python):**

 - *Project layout*: As your server grows, keep it organized.
 You can define many tools/resources in one file, but it’s cleaner to split them into modules (as illustrated above) and **import** them in the main script to register with the `FastMCP` instance.
 This separation makes maintenance easier.
 - *Documentation*: Use docstrings on your tool and resource functions.
-These serve a dual purpose: they document the function for developers *and* are exposed to AI clients as the description of the capability ([For Server Developers - Model Context Protocol](https://modelcontextprotocol.io/quickstart#:~:text=USER_AGENT%20%3D%20%22weather)).
+These serve a dual purpose: they document the function for developers *and* are exposed to AI clients as the description of the capability [For Server Developers - Model Context Protocol](https://modelcontextprotocol.io/quickstart#:~:text=USER_AGENT%20%3D%20%22weather).
 Write clear, concise docstrings explaining what the tool/resource does.
 - *Type hints*: Leverage Python type hints for function parameters and return values.
-The SDK will include these types in the schema it exposes to the client, which helps the AI (or any client) understand what inputs are expected ([For Server Developers - Model Context Protocol](https://modelcontextprotocol.io/quickstart#:~:text=USER_AGENT%20%3D%20%22weather)).
+The SDK will include these types in the schema it exposes to the client, which helps the AI (or any client) understand what inputs are expected [For Server Developers - Model Context Protocol](https://modelcontextprotocol.io/quickstart#:~:text=USER_AGENT%20%3D%20%22weather).
 - *Startup and teardown*: If your server needs initialization (database connections, etc.), you can use the MCP lifespan hooks.
 For example, `FastMCP` can be used as an async context manager or you can register startup/shutdown events.
 Ensure any resources (file handles, network connections) are properly closed on server shutdown.
 - *Error handling*: Tools should handle exceptions and return friendly error messages rather than crashing.
 For example, catch exceptions in a tool and return an error string or a structured error result.
 This prevents unhandled errors from stopping the MCP server.
 - *Security*: Remember that Tools can execute code or perform actions.
 Only expose what’s necessary and handle user inputs carefully to avoid dangerous operations.
 The MCP framework requires user approval for tool use, but you should still validate inputs (e.g., if a tool executes system commands or database queries, sanitize inputs).